 At Hamilton’s Good George Brewing, the growing popularity of craft beer is paying off.
-In three years, the business has gone from producing 80,000 litres to 800,000 litres of beer a year, and supplies more than 400 commercial customers around New Zealand, says managing director Darrel Hadley.
+In three years, the business went from producing 80,000 litres to 800,000 litres of beer a year, and now supplies more than 400 commercial customers around New Zealand, says managing director Darrel Hadley.

 “Three years ago, we saw an opportunity.
 At the time, the New Zealand craft beer scene was mainly centred around Wellington and Nelson and there was a gap to be filled.”

 Good George started out as a single brewery and dining hall, and has since added two more Hamilton bars and eateries, Good Neighbour and Little George.
 The brewery is constantly growing to accommodate increasing demand, Mr Hadley says.

 Good George also supplies the exclusive brews served at The Green Dragon Inn to visitors of Hobbiton Movie Set.

 Brewing businesses often begin with a personal passion.
 That is certainly the case for Greig McGill, who started out as an enthusiastic home brewer before setting up Brewaucracy with Phil Murray in 2011.
 His motivation was to make craft beers modelled on some he’d tasted in Europe.

 “We’ve taken a leaf out of our European book,” he says.
 Brewaucracy’s flagship beers include a vanilla-flavoured English porter and a smoked lager.